-If a bidder in Indonesia decides to build a stake in a target, they can do so either through a direct increase in shareholding or by way of derivatives.
+If a bidder decides to build a stake in a target in Indonesia, they can do so either through a direct increase in shareholding or by way of derivatives.
 The former is more common, although the latter is becoming increasingly frequent due to commercial or tax reasons.

 Material Shareholding Disclosure Threshold

 A disclosure obligation also arises concerning an interest in securities when an investor reaches 5% of outstanding shares in an Indonesian public company.
-Once a shareholder reaches the 5% threshold, the shareholder must report to the OJK on any transfer of shares, provided the ownership is still above 5%.
+Once a shareholder reaches the 5% threshold, the shareholder must report to the Financial Services Authority (Otoritas Jasa Keuangan, or OJK) on any transfer of shares, provided the ownership is still above 5%.

 If the shareholding ownership drops below 5%, the shareholder must still report the decrease of ownership (eg, the ownership changing from more than 5% to less than 5%), after which no reporting is necessary for any transfer of shares (provided the ownership remains less than 5%).